14. Student Complaints

 (iv) and, copies of any relevant documentary evidence and correspondence, which support the complaint, must be attached.

-5. Upon consulting all the relevant evidence, the Head/Director of Department must prepare a letter addressed to the complainant, detailing his/her investigations, which outlines the process followed, the information gathered, the conclusions drawn and any recommendations.
-(General advice can be sought from AQRO on issues relating to the procedures when considering the case, and any possible outcomes or redress, if felt necessary.
-The letter, together with copies of any written evidence which was used to form the judgement, must be submitted to the Academic Quality & Records Office (firstname.lastname@example.org), which is responsible for issuing the formal outcome to the student.
+5. Upon consulting all the relevant evidence, the Head of Department must prepare a letter addressed to the complainant, detailing his/her investigations, which outlines the process followed, the information gathered, the conclusions drawn and any recommendations.
+(General advice can be sought from the Academic Registry (email@example.com) on issues relating to the procedures when considering the case, and any possible outcomes or redress, if felt necessary).
+The letter, together with copies of any written evidence which was used to form the judgement, must be submitted to the Academic Registry (firstname.lastname@example.org), which is responsible for issuing the formal outcome to the student.
 Copies of the response will be circulated to all interested parties and a copy kept on file.

-6. If at any point it is identified that the matter involves the Head/Director of Department in an actual or perceived conflict of interest (e.g. s/he could be the subject of the complaint or have competing interests or loyalties), or if s/he has had any direct involvement in the case, then the matter should be immediately referred to the Institute Director or other appropriate senior staff member as identified in Appendix 1.
-The Institute Director or equivalent will then proceed as outlined under paragraphs 4 and 5 of 13.6 Stage Two Formal Complaint upon receipt of the complaint and evidence submitted.
+6. If at any point it is identified that the matter involves the Head of Department in an actual or perceived conflict of interest (e.g. s/he could be the subject of the complaint or have competing interests or loyalties), or if s/he has had any direct involvement in the case, then the matter will be immediately referred to the Pro-Vice-Chancellor or Director to which the Head of Department is accountable.
+The Pro-Vice-Chancellor or Director to which the Head of Department is accountable.
+The Pro-Vice-Chancellor or Director will then proceed as outlined under paragraphs 4 and 5 of 14.6 Stage Two Formal Complaint upon receipt of the complaint and evidence submitted.

-7. If the Institute Director or equivalent also feels that there is a conflict of interest or has had any direct involvement in the case, the case will be referred to another Institute Director or equivalent who will continue to proceed as outlined above under paragraphs 4 and 5 of Section 13.6..
+7. If the Pro-Vice-Chancellor or Director also feels that there is a conflict of interest or has had any direct involvement in the case, the case will be referred to another Pro-Vice-Chancellor or Director who will continue to proceed as outlined above under paragraphs 4 and 5 of Section 14.6.

-8. Student complaints arising from industrial action by University staff will be considered by three members of a Standing Panel of Institute Directors (or their nominees) in the first instance.
-The Panel will operate on the basis of the procedure set out in Paragraphs 4 and 5 of Section 13.6 above.
-Upon a request for review of the Panel’s decision the Final Review Procedure under 13.7 will be followed.
+8. Student complaints arising from industrial action by University staff will be considered by three members of a Standing Panel of Pro-Vice-Chancellors or Directors (or their nominees) in the first instance.
+The Panel will operate on the basis of the procedure set out in Paragraphs 4 and 5 of Section 14.6 above.
+Upon a request for review of the Panel’s decision the Final Review Procedure under 14.7 will be followed.

 9. Upon receipt of the fully completed complaint form and associated evidence, each formal complaint should be resolved within 6 working weeks.
 If it appears that a response will be delayed, students will be informed why this is, and will be kept informed of progress.